verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --structs-unpacked

-   Enables support for unpacked structures.
-Currently this is the default and :vlopt:`--no-structs-unpacked <--structs-unpacked>` converts all structures to packed structures, specifying this option allows for backward compatibility as older versions of Verilator would always pack unpacked structures.
+   Converts all unpacked structures to packed structures, and issues a :option:`UNPACKED` warning.
+Specifying this option allows for backward compatibility with versions before Verilator 5.006, when Verilator would always pack unpacked structures.

 .. option:: -sv